stvmlbrn/stvmlbrn.github.io/_posts/2016-12-18-a-quick-summary-of-my-first-experience-with-lets-encrypt.md

 provided a near-perfect process.
 I highly recommend it, and please [donate to the Let's Encrypt project](https://www.generosity.com/community-fundraising/make-a-more-secure-web-with-let-s-encrypt) if you are able.

-However, I did experience an error during the authorization process that I thought worth mentioning here.
+However, I did experience an error during the authorization process that was neither the fault of Let's Encrypt or Digital Ocean but I nonetheless thought it was worth mentioning here.
 In order for Let's Encrypt to provide a certificate it has to be verify domain/DNS/IP configuration and that you have access to the server.
 It does this via the Let's Encrypt Client, a utility that run on the server, writes a file to the filesystem, and then attempts to access that file from the Internet.
 If successful, Let's Encrypt will issues your certificate.